nlenkowski/blujay/README.md

 # Blujay
 ### A modern starter theme for WordPress

 Blujay is a minimal, responsive starter theme built with modern web development tools.
-Use it to bootstrap your next responsive WordPress project and [make it your own!](https://github.com/nlenkowski/blujay/fork)
+Use it to bootstrap your next WordPress project and make it your own!

 * Homepage: [http://blujay.blueberryln.com](http://blujay.blueberryln.com)
 * Demo: [http://blujay.blueberryln.com/demo](http://blujay.blueberryln.com/demo)